Luchador/GUD/tools/geditor/docs/PORTAL_PLACEMENT.md

 several selected edges translates their shared vertices only once.
 Rotation, scaling, extrusion and other BG topology operations remain separate tools;
 this portal extension adds translation and vertex snapping.

+Portal copies retain their shape, winding, room links, flags and margin.
+Entries that share a polygon within the copied group continue to share the new polygon;
+the pasted group never shares geometry with the originals.
+Each paste is one Undo/Redo step.
+Copy itself does not modify the level.
+Repeated paste starts from the snapshot, so editing or deleting the source does not change it.
+After moving a copy to another opening, update its Room 1/Room 2 links as needed.

+Copying portals, objects or background faces replaces the previous scene clipboard.
+It clears when changing levels or projects.
+Text fields keep their normal text clipboard.
+Portal copy/paste requires Face mode with no active transform, knife operation or camera flight.
+Invalid coordinates, allocation failure or exceeding the 199-portal limit leaves the level and clipboard intact.
+Global visibility scripts are retained and are not duplicated with portals.

 Portals are ordered polygons.
 Keep the finished shape flat and convex, with no collapsed edges or crossing perimeter edges.
 Individual corner edits may